• City of Tacoma QA

 Background and Updates on Budget Development

-Given that the City’s six-year budget forecast indicates that expenses will grow faster than revenues in the General Fund over the next biennium – and the 2023-2024 deficit in the General Fund is currently projected to be $24 million, staff looked at all options to address the gap including revenue options and service reductions.
-Staff presented the proposed budget on October 4, 2022, at the City Council Study Session.
+Given that the City’s six-year budget forecast indicates that expenses will grow faster than revenues in the General Fund over the next biennium, staff is reviewing options to address the gap including revenue options and service reductions.

 Where do your property taxes go?